Kiss (band): 2013–2015: 40th anniversary, Rock and Roll Hall of Fame and international collaboration

-2016–present: Continued activities and final tour
+2016–2023: continued activities and final tour

 In 2016, Kiss conducted a summer tour, titled the Freedom to Rock Tour, of less frequented cities and smaller venues.
 The tour ran throughout the summer, with opening acts Caleb Johnson and the Dead Daisies.
 On December 13, 2016, Kiss performed during the season 11 finale of The Voice, accompanied by the season winner Sundance Head.

 There had been conflicting stories regarding whether Kiss would record another album.
 Simmons had said "yes" in interviews, saying that he had songs written and lined up for a new album.
 Stanley and Thayer disputed this, however, and said that they did not vow to make one and that the band could move forward without new music.
-However, on March 25, 2021, Stanley stated that he hasn't ruled out the possibility of Kiss producing new music, with both Simmons and Stanley stating in later interviews that the band doesn't need to record another album.
+However, on March 25, 2021, Stanley stated that he would not rule out the possibility of Kiss producing new music, with both Simmons and Stanley stating in later interviews that the band did not need to record another album.

 The band continued to perform shows in North America and Europe on the Kissworld Tour throughout 2017 and 2018.

 On September 19, 2018, following a performance on America's Got Talent, Kiss announced that it would be ending its career with the End of the Road World Tour in 2019.
 Stanley commented:

 In October 2018, the band reunited with Ace Frehley and Bruce Kulick on the Kiss Kruise.
 It performed "2,000 Man", "New York Groove", "Nothin' to Lose", and "Rock and Roll All Nite".
 This was the first time Frehley and the band had performed together since 2002 for the closing ceremonies of the 2002 Winter Olympics, and Kulick's first time performing with the band live since his departure in 1996.

-The band's final tour kicked off on January 31 in Vancouver, British Columbia, Canada; it currently features 186 additional dates that run through October 3, 2020, in Fort Worth, United States.
+The band's final tour began on January 31 in Vancouver, British Columbia, Canada.
 In February 2019, Simmons said the farewell tour would likely gross between $150 million and $200 million, "not counting ancillaries, licensing, merchandise and stuff like that".
 During the first leg of the End of the Road World Tour, Kiss was accused by fans of lip syncing and using backing tracks.
 Three years prior, Simmons had been critical of bands using backing tracks on live shows.
 Former Skid Row vocalist Sebastian Bach defended Kiss, saying that the band did not lip-sync at the show he attended.
 Stanley did not confirm nor deny that he lip syncs on stage, saying he is taking care of his voice.
 Accusations were revived by fans following the band's Belgium performance when there was a slip-up with the fireworks and drum cues on the opening song.
 Doc McGhee, the band's manager, later confirmed that Stanley did sing fully, confirming simultaneously that Stanley will sing to tracks, but denied that he was lip syncing.